-You can see our programme below, beginning with Seven Books, our collaboration with Orkney Library & Archive launched in April this year.
+You can see our programme below, beginning with Seven Books, our collaboration with Orkney Library & Archive launched in April 2021.

 Between April and October the GMB Fellowship has run seven online book group sessions on Zoom in association with Orkney Library and Archive.